Open-EO/openeo-community-examples/python/README.md

 # Python Client - Examples and Code Snippets

-This folder contains process graphs and code snippets for the openEO Python client.
+This folder contains code snippets for the openEO Python client.

 ## Overview